wombleton/gitlaw-nz/acts/H/Housing Restructuring and Tenancy Matters Act 1992.md

 Present:
 The Hon Doug Kidd presiding in Council

-Pursuant to [section 24][207] of the Housing Restructuring Act 1992, Her Excellency the Governor-General, acting by and with the advice and consent of the Executive Council, hereby makes the following order.
+Pursuant to [section 24][210] of the Housing Restructuring Act 1992, Her Excellency the Governor-General, acting by and with the advice and consent of the Executive Council, hereby makes the following order.

+### Order

 ##### 1 Title